CloudEngineHub/TactAR_APP/README.md

 This is the source code for the tactile/force teleoperation APP called **TactAR** in the RSS 2025 paper "[Reactive Diffusion Policy: Slow-Fast Visual-Tactile Policy Learning for Contact-Rich Manipulation](https://reactive-diffusion-policy.github.io/)".

+## TODO
+- [x] Add text tutorial on how to use TactAR.
+- [x] Add video tutorial on how to use TactAR.

 # Overview
 ![image](./Image/TactAR.gif)
 Overview of TactAR teleoperation system.
 It can provide real-time tactile / force feedback via Augmented Reality (AR).
 The tactile feedback is represented as the 3D deformation field, which is a universal representation applicable to multiple different tactile / force sensors.
 The 3D deformation field is rendered and "attached" to the robot end-effector in AR, which makes the user perceive the rich contact information in 3D space.
 TactAR also support real-time streaming for multiple RGB cameras and optical tactile sensors.